-The cut quality depends mainly on the type of the saw blade.
+The cut quality depends mainly on the type of saw blade.
 Different manufacturers make color marking of their saws at their own discretion.
 There are no universal designations and you should not rely on them.
 It is better to note the steel grade marking:

-- HCS is a flexible carbon steel; saw blades made from it are intended for sawing chipboard, softwood, and materials of similar hardness.
+- HCS is flexible carbon steel; saw blades made from it are intended for sawing chipboard, softwood, and materials of similar hardness.
 For cutting laminated chipboard, saws with so-called reverse tooth are used – they allow reducing the number of chips on the front side of the sheet;

 - HSS – harder steel; saws made from it are intended for sawing steel, copper, aluminum, hard plastics;

 - BIM – a mixture of HCS and HSS used for making bimetallic blades with increased elasticity and service life.

 - HM – solid steel, saw blades made from it are used for sawing ceramic tiles, fiberglass, non-thin (up to 10 cm) aerated concrete.

 - DIA is a steel saw with diamond spraying for sawing porcelain and ceramics.

 Our jigsaw buying guide would not be complete if we did not talk about additional functions that can be added to this tool.